valbuild/val/packages/lib/src/m2/expr/README.md

 ## Syntax

-To make VISP easy to evaluate the "normal" way of accessing properties / calling functions in lisps is different.
+VISP is a lisp which only can evaluate one expression at a time.

-Read more about this in the sections that follows.
+Read more about how it works in sections that follows.

 ### Property access